micmejia/bible-dump/AMPC/Colossians/Col 1.md

-And God purposed that through ([^q]by the service, the intervention of) Him [the Son] all things should be completely reconciled [^r]back to Himself, whether on earth or in heaven, as through Him, [the Father] made peace by means of the blood of His cross.
+And God purposed that through (by the service, the intervention of) Him [the Son] all things should be completely reconciled back to Himself, whether on earth or in heaven, as through Him, [the Father] made peace by means of the blood of His cross.